 Glutamine is vital in the process of nitrogen transport between tissues, in acid-base regulation, gluconeogenesis, and as a precursor of nucleotide bases and the antioxidant glutathione.
 L-Glutamine helps direct the body where and when to place nitrogen atoms in order to rebuild and repair muscle tissue.
 In order to build muscle mass and strength, you need to maintain a positive nitrogen balance and help your body recover.
 Therefore, glutamine is vital for exercise recovery as well as rebuilding your gut lining to protect from bacteria and invading pathogens.

-Glutamine is found in relatively higher concentrations in animal proteins and vegetables.
+Foods high in glutamine are found in relatively higher concentrations in animal proteins and vegetables.

 Beef is the greatest glutamine-rich food containing 26g of protein and 1.5g of glutamine every 4oz.
 Protein provides abundant sources of amino acids, that will help you build more muscle and recover faster.